They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 Gold nanoparticles are being studied in dozens of medical applications, but injecting them into the eye?
 That’s understandably getting lots of scrutiny.

 So far, early studies show gold is well-tolerated in the eye when prepared correctly.
-But researchers are still working on:
+But researchers are still working on perfecting delivery methods, preventing long-term buildup, and making sure vision improvements are consistent and measurable.

 No one's handing out gold syringes yet…but the trials are promising.